Sakura-sx/cf-shield/README.md

 If you don't want to use a Discord webhook, you can leave it blank.

 ### 8.1.
 Discord Custom Message (optional, only if you set a Discord webhook)
-`If you want to use a custom message, please enter the message (default: The CPU usage is too high, enabling challenge rule for example.com...)`
+`If you want to use a custom message for the attack start, please enter the message (default: The CPU usage is too high, enabling challenge rule for example.com...)`

+This is the custom message you want to use when the CPU usage is too high.

+If you don't want to use a custom message, you can leave it blank.

+### 8.2.
+Discord Custom Message Attack End (optional, only if you set a Discord webhook)
+`If you want to use a custom message for the attack end, please enter the message (default: The CPU usage is back to normal, disabling challenge rule for example.com...)`

+This is the custom message you want to use when the CPU usage is back to normal.

+If you don't want to use a custom message, you can leave it blank.

+### 8.3.
+Discord Custom Message 10 Seconds After Attack Started (optional, only if you set a Discord webhook)
+`If you want to use a custom message, please enter the message (default: The CPU usage is still too high, the challenge rule might not be working...)`

-This is the custom message you want to use.
+This is the custom message you want to use when the CPU usage is still too high 10 seconds after the attack started.

 If you don't want to use a custom message, you can leave it blank.